NicolaBoegli/Backend/README.md

 # Backend

-A project containing a sample of a website using an angular + spring stack.
+A project containing a sample of a website using an angular + Java spring stack.